mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 Within Node-RED, expand the "Network" icon on the left and verify the presence of two BLE nodes: "Generic BLE In" and "Generic BLE out".

 3. Using the "+" sign, create a new flow entitled "BLE Test".
-4. Add an inject node to the palette.
+4. Add an "Inject node" to the palette.
-5. In the Inject Node, set the message payload to JSON and set the message payload text to the following JSON message.
+5. In the "Inject node", set the message payload to JSON and set the message payload text to the following JSON message.
 This message will tell the "BLE In" node to listen for notify messages coming from the BLE connection.

 ```
 {"notify": true, "period": 0 }